ozgurgulerx/inference-journal/days/day-002-GPU-node-bring-up/LOG_tier01.md

 ---

-## Tier 1 – GPU Node Bring-Up (~2 hours)
+## Tier 1 Tasks (~1.5 hours)

 **Objective**: Launch a GPU pod, verify drivers, understand the CUDA stack, and complete GPU health checks.

 **What You'll Do:**
 1. Launch pod & SSH in
-2. Check OS
+2. Verify OS and GPU accessibility
-3. Install essential packages
+3. (Optional) Install essential packages
-4. Driver verification
+4. Verify NVIDIA drivers work
-5. CUDA stack understanding
+5. Understand the CUDA stack (Driver vs Runtime vs Toolkit)
-6. GPU health checks (6 tests)
+6. Complete GPU health checks (6 tests)

 ---

-### ✅ Task 1.1: Launch Bare Ubuntu VM with GPU
+### ✅ Task 1.1: Launch a GPU-Enabled Ubuntu Container
 **Tags**: `[OS–Linux]` `[OS-01]`
 **Time**: 15 min
-**Win**: SSH into a fresh Ubuntu box with GPU attached (but no drivers yet!)
+**Win**: SSH into a running GPU container and verify GPU is accessible

+> **Important**: RunPod pods are **not bare-metal VMs** – they are GPU-enabled container images.
+Even the minimal "Ubuntu" template includes NVIDIA drivers and CUDA runtime pre-installed.
+Your job in Tier 1 is to **verify** the GPU stack, not install it.

 #### 📖 Learn First
 - [RunPod GPU Types](https://www.runpod.io/gpu-instance/pricing) – T4/RTX 2000 Ada are ~$0.15-0.20/hr